KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

     };
     ```

+In this example, the second operand in the rule `LE(DiffDate(date, .purchaseDate), 30)` operates within the scope of the `Usage` dictionary, where it directly uses the `date` variable.
+It also accesses the `purchaseDate` variable from the parent `Services` dictionary using the `.` scope operator to establish the relationship between the two tables.

 ### Table concatenation

-In practice, large data tables are sometimes split into several sub-tables for easier storage.
-This is often the case for secondary tables containing a large number of records (e.g. Log data).
-In this case, one of the necessary data management steps is to rebuild the secondary table by concatenating the sub-tables.
+In many production environments, large data tables are often divided into multiple chunks for easier storage and management.
+This is especially common for secondary tables with a high volume of records, such as log data or transactional details.
+While this practice improves storage efficiency and system performance, it introduces the challenge of reconstructing the original table for analysis or model training.

-The following dictionary file gives an example of usage sub-tables divided up according to time of year (i.e. usagesQuarter1, usagesQuarter2, usagesQuarter3, usagesQuarter4).
-These sub-tables are concatenated using the `TableUnion` function and the `Unused` keyword is placed before every sub-table to be ignored during analysis.
-Dictionaries offer great flexibility, especially when it comes to updating models as new sub-tables become available during the year.
+Khiops provides an efficient solution for this scenario through the `TableUnion` rule, which allows you to seamlessly concatenate these chunks.
+In the example below, `Usage` table is divided into quarterly chunks (`usagesQuarter1`, `usagesQuarter2`, etc.).
+These chunks are unified into a single table using `TableUnion`.
+To prevent duplicates during analysis, the `Unused` keyword is applied to each chunk sub-table, as the concatenated table already contains all the records.

 !!! success "The TableUnion function"
     ```kdic